 2. Data security

-Although, in theory, everyone should have GDPR compliant data protection systems and processes according to the European standards, unfortunately, in practice, this is not always the case.
+Although, in theory, everyone should have GDPR compliant data protection systems and processes according to European standards, unfortunately, in practice, this is not always the case.
 In addition, the issue of broader IT security is also very important.
-Be sure to investigate these issues as payroll data are one of the most critical information in the life of the company.
+Be sure to investigate these issues as payroll data are one of the most critical pieces of information in the life of the company.

 3. Professional liability and SLA

-Define KPIs (Key Performance Indicators) according to requirements from service providers and place them in a SLA (Service Level Agreement) document.
+Define KPIs (Key Performance Indicators) according to requirements from service providers and place them in an SLA (Service Level Agreement) document.
 This ensures the expected service quality and that deadlines are met.
 However, anyone can make a mistake.
-But in this case one mistake can cause serious financial consequences for the client, so let’s do not contract with a payroll provider who does not have proper professional liability insurance.
+But in this case, one mistake can cause serious financial consequences for the client, so let’s do not contract with a payroll provider who does not have proper professional liability insurance.

 4. Technology, IT background

-Digitalization is very important in case of payroll services, similar to other business processes.
+Digitalization is very important in the case of payroll services, similar to other business processes.
 With a well-built technological background, significant improvements can be made in both quality and cost-effectiveness.
 Choose a partner who can increase our sense of security in the field of technology with its solid knowledge base and experience.

 5. Service fees

 Fees of payroll service outsourcing can move within a very wide range.
 It depends on the headcount, the complexity of the industry where the company operates, technological and reporting system requirements.
 In general, we recommend that looking for value for money instead of the cheapest solution.
-In addition, you need to consider which part of the service worth monthly fee and which hourly fee.
+In addition, you need to consider which part of the service is worth a monthly fee and which hourly fee.
 In order to decide, you need to have a very precise process description which includes also time spent on each sub-task.

 Record the communication flow and the participants in the contract, strive for a single point of contact communication!

 Ask those who have already chosen a particular service provider and have an insight into their daily operations.
-If the industry in which we operate has payroll specialties, feel free to ask for similar experiences of the service provider
+If the industry in which we operate has payroll specialities, feel free to ask for similar experiences of the service provider

 Remember that deals are actually concluded between people, not between companies.

 It is strongly recommended to ensure the possibility of personal meetings even in the early stages of the tender.
-For a trusted service, it is important to see the human side of the service provider, who are the faces behind the numbers and who will communicate with us on a daily basis.
+For a trusted service, it is important to see the human side of the service provider, who are the faces behind the numbers, and who will communicate with us on a daily basis.

 Business processes are based on “best practices”, tried and tested standards, that’s true.
-But every client can have features that need to be built into the service structure in order to create real value and benefits to the organization.
+But every client can have features that need to be built into the service structure in order to create real value and benefits for the organization.
 Never accept “take it or leave it” solutions!